FDA approved for more than 25 years

 Published 09/15/2021

-Below, we’ll share some basics about stem cell treatments and their effectiveness, along with the potential risks, costs and controversies associated with trying to treat hair loss this way.
+Below, we share some basics about stem cell treatments, their effectiveness, and the potential risks and costs.

 What Are Stem Cells?

-Stem cells are essentially any cells that haven’t been assigned a purpose yet.
-These cells exist in various tissues and can develop into any cell type of an organism.
-They can also self-renew.
+Stem cells are the type of cells that don’t have an assigned purpose yet.
+They exist in various tissues and can develop into any cell type.
+They can also regenerate.

 How Stem Cell Hair Transplants Work

 Stem cell hair transplants can happen in several ways.
-But generally, stem cells are harvested from autologous tissues — tissues from your own body.
+But generally, stem cells are harvested from autologous tissues — that is, tissues from your own body.

-These could be fat stem cells or mesenchymal stem cells (harvested from bone marrow cells, fat tissue or dental pulp).
-Or they may come from elsewhere.
+These could be fat or mesenchymal stem cells (harvested from bone marrow cells, adipose tissue, or dental pulp).

-In any case, they’re typically harvested under local anesthesia using a circular blade.
-The “punch biopsy” is a puncture procedure that accesses the subcutaneous fascia layer of the skin — where your hair follicles live.
+They’re typically collected under local anesthesia during what’s known as a punch biopsy.
+A “punch biopsy” is a puncture procedure that reaches the layer of skin where your hair follicles live.

 After the cells are harvested, a centrifuge separates unneeded parts of the sample from the stem cells to create a cell suspension.